-Unstable internet connection causes the issue for WiFi keeps disconnecting or Unable to Join WiFi network on iPhone.
+An unstable internet connection causes WiFi keeps disconnecting issue or Unable to Join the WiFi network on iPhone.
 So, Turn Off your WiFi router and Turn it on again.
-Then wait for 1 or 2 minutes and try to connect your Device with WiFi. make sure you are connecting to your WiFi name.
-[Might be Duplicate WiFi name around you].
-Also check your WiFi is too far away, Know how to choose a router.
+Then wait 1 or 2 minutes and try connecting your Device with WiFi.
+Make sure you are connecting to your WiFi name.
+[Might be a Duplicate WiFi name around you].
+Also, check if your WiFi is too far away; know how to choose a router.

-I have personal experience with it; enabling Wi-Fi from the Control center is not turning on actually.
-Wi-Fi icon is not showing on iPhone top status bar.
+I have personal experience with it; enabling Wi-Fi from the Control center is not actually turning on.
+The Wi-Fi icon is not showing on iPhone’s top status bar.

-This one is a primary tactic that you should try before taking significant action for your iDevice Wi-Fi problem.
-Just go to the Wi-Fi Settings, turn Wi-Fi off/white, then again enable it and wait a while till your device discovered a decent Wi-Fi network and is connected.
+This is a primary tactic you should try before taking significant action for your device’s Wi-Fi problem.
+Just go to the Wi-Fi Settings, turn Wi-Fi off/white, then enable it again and wait until your device discovers a decent Wi-Fi network and is connected.

-If you fail in this test, keep continuing for other alternate workarounds to help you get rid of iPhone Wi-Fi that won’t connect to iOS 16 or later.
+If you fail this test, keep continuing for other alternate workarounds to help you get rid of iPhone Wi-Fi that won’t connect to iOS 17 or later.

-Gently restart the iOS device by pressing and holding the power button until appearing Apple logo, then start back by the power switch.
+Gently restart the iOS device by pressing and holding the power button until appearing Apple logo, then start back with the power switch.

-To Force reboot method for iPhone 8 Plus/8 Plus/ iPhone X/ XR/ XS Max/ 11 Pro Max users:
+To Force reboot method for iPhone 8 later iPhone:

 1: Press and Quickly Release Volume Up button,

-2: Press and Quickly Release Volume Down Button,
+2: Press and Quickly Release the Volume Down Button,

-3: Press and hold the Side Button until you see the Apple logo on Screen.
+3: Press and hold the Side Button until you see the Apple logo on the Screen.

-To Start the iPhone, Again press the Side button until the startup apple logo is on the screen.
+If your iPhone is not turning on, Again press the Side button until the startup Apple logo is on the screen.